Best RV and Camping Toilets in 2019

 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-Boy, isn't a toilet the best sight when you really, REALLY have to go?
+Boy, on a trip, isn't a camping toilet the best sight when you really, REALLY have to go?
 And strangely enough, when you see one, or know you are close to one, does your intensity of having to ‘go’ massively increase?
-Then once you get there it seriously becomes a case of you BARELY MADE IT??!!!!!!
+Then once you get there it seriously becomes a case of you BARELY MADE IT??!!!!
 What’s that about?